DoodleScheduling/hiring-challenges/data-engineer/README.md

 # Next steps

-Send an email with a link to your repository solution to `code-challenge@doodle.com`.
+Send an email with a link to your repository solution.

-Make sure your email has the following subject: `DE-<yourname>`.
-So for example, if your name were "Paul Smith", your email subject would be `DE-Paul Smith`

 We will review your solution, we strive to get back to you in **48 hours**.
 Sometimes it might take more.